acercyc/Keio-Testing_analysis/src/readme.md

 # Analysis
 `test_seqLen_dim.ipynb`: Examine dimensionality on different sequence lengths

+## One dot exp
+`ana_one_dot_noise_estimation_multivariate_normal`:
+In a trial, compute distance between true and displyed action plan.
+This results in a distance distribution.
+Fit the distribution to a multivariate normal distribution.
+Then compute the probability of "origin" and all distnaces to the distribution.
+Compute the rank of the origin with all distnaces.

 ## Three dot exp
 `ana_three_dot_predicting_individual_beh_profile.ipynb`: Predicting choice by position and velocity of action plans